jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ## Which issue can you face if a syntax plugin author sets the attributes of a HG in their plugin?

-When you change the colorscheme, you may lose the highlighting of some text.
+When you change the color scheme, you may lose the highlighting of some text.

-That's because a colorscheme executes `:hi clear` at its beginning, to reset all HGs to their default attributes.
+That's because a color scheme executes `:hi clear` at its beginning, to reset all HGs to their default attributes.
 Doing so, it removes all HGs including the ones set in syntax plugins.
 But it  doesn't reinstall  the latter  because it  has no  way of  knowing their